Home / Money Scripts: Why You Spend, Save, or Avoid Money

 Significant gains or losses during formative years leave lasting impressions.
 Receiving money without effort can lead to entitlement, while events like foreclosure or job loss can imprint fear or a sense of instability.

-These moments often carry emotional marks, which may trigger emotional responses to your current money management approach.
+These moments can carry emotional marks, which may trigger emotional responses to your current money management approach.

 Cultural and Societal Influences